 So our story begins out on the town, having drinks to celebrate a dear friend's 40th birthday.
 I came home after midnight, had a snack, and drank a bunch of water.
 I took some ibuprofen to try to stave off a hangover and went to bed.
 I woke up needing to have a wee around 4 a.m., as one does after cocktails with friends.

 I remember feeling pretty woozy.
 (I've always had low blood pressure; I black out if I stand up too fast.)
 I went to the kitchen to drink another glass of water.
 Sat at the dining room table to drink the water.
-Remember thinking I really needed to pee, but I cautioned myself to go slow and be careful.
+Remember thinking I really needed to use the bathroom, but I cautioned myself to go slow and be careful.

 -90 seconds of amnesia-

 Came back to consciousness sprawled on the floor of the bathroom.
-My husband - a physician assistant - was kneeling next to me looking very worried.
+My husband was kneeling next to me looking very worried.
 I'd fainted and hit my head either on the cast-iron bathtub or the ceramic floor tile (vintage 1940s bathroom).
 I had a cut through part of my left eyebrow.

 I didn't feel too bad.
 Hungover, mostly, if I'm being honest, and I figured I deserved a morning of misery.
 Penance and all.
 I got my cut glued shut, and we went ahead with our summer vacation, starting the long drive to upstate NY from Durham, NC.

 fatigue - I could not walk fifty yards without feeling dizzy and woozy.
 I would need to sit down and rest